pat-jj/Awesome-Adaptation-of-Agentic-AI/README.md

     <img src="images/intro.png" width="100%" style="align:center;"/>
 </p>

-A curated list of papers on adaptation strategies for agentic AI systems.
-This repository accompanies the survey paper "Adaptation for Agentic AI: A Survey and Roadmap".
+A curated list of papers on adaptation strategies in agentic AI systems.
+This repository accompanies the survey paper "Adaptation in Agentic AI: A Survey and Roadmap".

 ## Table of Contents
 - [Agent Adaptation](#agent-adaptation)